Corporate Wars, Creative Disputes & Kindergarten Crime Sprees: Robocop 2 is as Mad As You Remember

 Following the unexpected success of Robocop, Orion, who were going through something of a rough patch financially, were keen on delivering a sequel almost immediately, approaching original writers Edward Neumeier and Michael Miner all the way back in late ’87.
 The two would produce initial drafts of a script dubbed Robocop 2: Corporate Wars, which was much more in line with the original movie tonally, continuing what Neumeier described as, “a whimsical relationship with the audience.
 Sometimes a rather nasty relationship.
 Sometimes [one that’s] really out to just fuck the audience”.

-The proposed screenplay begins with a full-throttle bank heist that sees Murphy’s cybernetic warrior put out of commission for a quarter of century — the antithesis to the film’s theatrical opening, which paints Robocop as an indestructible machine, not a fallible entity, the character emerging from the wreckage of a rocket explosion completely unscathed.
+The proposed screenplay begins with a full-throttle bank heist that sees Murphy’s cybernetic warrior put out of commission for a quarter of a century — the antithesis to the film’s theatrical opening, which paints Robocop as an indestructible machine, not a fallible entity, the character emerging from the wreckage of a rocket explosion completely unscathed.
 Much like his audience, a revived Robo is faced with a radically altered civilization 25 years on, a world made-up of self-contained “plexes” and impoverished shantytowns, a gross financial disparity presided over by the US president.
 In a shrewd nod to the nation’s celebrity culture and corporate hegemony, the president is a former comedian and puppet for Ted Flicker, a corporate tyrant looking to privatise the government.
 The media is similarly lampooned as an outlet for control, pushing narratives and airing ceaseless commercials for mood-enhancing drugs, the era’s opinion-shaper a space-bred rapper named Moon Dog.
-It’s an interesting set-up, with a prescience that far outweighs the Robocop 2 that would ultimately make it into theatres, a film which instead focuses on drug addiction and gun crime, which though commercially relevant thanks to the emergence of gangster rap, was somewhat old hat by comparison ― though it did foreshadow the real-life bankruptcy of Detroit on July 18, 2013, almost a quarter of a century after its release.
+It’s an interesting set-up, with a prescience that far outweighs the Robocop 2 that would ultimately make it into theatres, a film which instead focuses on drug addiction and gun crime in the Death Wish mode, which though commercially relevant thanks to the emergence of gangster rap and the resulting media pushback, was somewhat old hat by comparison ― though it did foreshadow the real-life bankruptcy of Detroit on July 18, 2013, almost a quarter of a century after its release.

 On the subject of a project that ultimately fell through, Ed Neumeier would explain, “So [Orion] hired Michael Miner and myself] to write a script, but they really wanted what had taken a couple of years to become something… they wanted it in a few months.
 And we wrote a script and then we turned in the draft — which was a first draft and somewhat rough — and then the fairly big writers’ strike of 1987 or ’88 happened, and it was a big deal.
 It was the first time writers had literally walked out.
 It was five months.
 And we couldn’t write.
 We were a very high-profile writing team.
 And Orion got mad at us because we wouldn’t write.
 I’d just had a child born and I needed my health insurance, etc. And I also thought ‘Hey, come on.
 We’re not supposed to do this’.
 And so they got mad at us and decided to hire someone who I’d recommended for another project, a guy named Frank Miller.”